Tuesday, March 3, 2015

 Insurers have been able to increase property claims satisfaction to 851 (on a 1,000 point scale) in 2015, up from 840 in 2014.

 JD Power said the higher satisfaction among customers reflected the fact that insurers have applied the lessons learned while handling CAT claims to non-CAT claims and put renewed focus on their property insurance business.

 In the words of Jeremy Bowler, senior director of the insurance practice at JD Power:

-The study, now in its seventh year, measures satisfaction with the property claims experience among insurance customers who filed a claim for damages by examining five factors: settlement; first notice of loss; estimation process; service interaction; and repair process.
+The study, now in its eighth year, measures satisfaction with the property claims experience among insurance customers who have filed a claim for damages by examining five factors: settlement; first notice of loss; estimation process; service interaction; and repair process.

-The 2014 Property Claims Satisfaction Study is based on more than 5,500 responses from homeowners insurance customers who filed a property claim between April 2012 and January 2014.
+The study is based on more than 6,100 responses from homeowners insurance customers who filed a property claim between January 2013 and December 2014.